ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/README.md

 - The code can be downloaded using the following git command:
     - !git clone https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

-- Some primary scripts that are important are:
+- The primary scripts that are important are:
     - train.py : used for training a CycleGAN model
     - test.py : testing a trained CycleGAN model
-- Usage instructions are primarily given in the link: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix
+- Usage instructions are present in the link: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

 # Datasets used:
 The following publicly available datasets have been used in this project: